mtwebb/docs/src/pages/index.md

 ### Automation

 Choose between sandbox-style play, full rules enforcement or anything between.
-The rules editor allows you to script your entire game without writing a single line of code.
+The rule editor allows you to script your entire game without writing a single line of code.
 The platform also provides bots that can play your game automatically.